-In this webinar, Cory talks with GiveWP's Michelle Frechette about nonprofit eCommerce, and specifically engaging donors, fundraising ideas, and building better landing pages for nonprofits.
+In this webinar, Cory talks with GiveWP's Michelle Frechette about nonprofit eCommerce, and specifically how she engages donors, develops fundraising ideas, and builds winning landing pages.

 Machine Transcript – Nonprofit eCommerce w/ GiveWP's Michelle Frechette

 Cory Miller 00:00

 Hey everybody welcome back to another commercejourney.com webinar.
 I've got my friend Michelle Frechette, head of customer service at GiveWP.com.
 We'll be talking about what Give is in just a second.
 But I'm excited today to talk about what I kind of think about nonprofit eCommerce.
 But you had a great nuance to that.
 And I'm going to ask you that in just a minute.
 But also, Michelle is the host at WPcoffeetalk.com podcast where you're interviewing people all over the world.
 And I also know, we got to connect even more and more at Wordcamp Ottowa a couple of years ago.
 But we both serve on an amazing nonprofit called Big Orange Heart, I know you're a volunteer there and do great work.
 And you and I are going to be talking even more because we're going to be transitioning that nonprofit to US-based one here very soon.
 We're both very, very passionate about mental health.
 And maybe we'll weave that into in a second.
 But Michelle, welcome to Commerce Journey.
 I think you're one of our first guests, by the way.